|Call Us||(888) 258-1770||M-F: 7am-8pm, Sat: 8am-6pm, Sun: 9am-6pm|

 Package details include

 Nothing beats learning about the past while standing in the very places where history was made.
-Follow the epic story of American democracy as you visit historic landmarks in New York City, including St. Paul’s Chapel in lower Manhattan where George Washington once worshipped.
+Follow the epic story of American democracy as you visit historic landmarks in New York City, including St. Paul’s Chapel in lower Manhattan where George Washington once worshiped.
 See where the Declaration of Independence was signed, visit Thomas Jefferson’s home of Monticello and stroll the cobblestone streets of Colonial Williamsburg.
 There will also be plenty of time for independent visits to the museums and landmarks that pique you and your family’s interests.

 Begin in New York where a local guide takes you to time-honored landmarks such as the Empire State Building, Greenwich Village and Central Park.
 In Philadelphia, see the Liberty Bell and Independence Hall.
 Not only was the Declaration of Independence signed in Independence Hall but this is also where the Declaration of Independence was drafted.
 Travel to Lancaster where you’ll learn first-hand about the Amish way of life on a tour and dinner with an Amish family.
 Drive along the famous Skyline Drive to Gettysburg Battlefield and Monticello, Thomas Jefferson’s 18th century home, before arriving in Colonial Williamsburg.
 Tour some of Williamsburg’s 88 restored buildings as costumed re-enactors help bring the customs of 1770 to vivid life.